#Motherhood Mondays Featuring The Waitress Site

 I am far from a Natural Born Mother and I don’t think I will ever have the maternal instinct but I try my best to do best by my children and just keep learning on this journey.
 I have always said I wish there as some sort of instruction manual that you get given when you become pregnant!!
 I hope this post has helped even one parent to feel like they aren’t alone if they feel like I did and still do on many occasions.

 Thank you Natalie for taking part!
-And you my lovely readers don't forget to check out Natalie's blog and follow her on all her social media platforms.
+And you my lovely readers don't forget to check out Natalie's blog on The Waitress Site

 ReplyDelete